 [ Author Bio ]

 Ryan Duffy is a freelance writer who is a recent university graduate in Media Studies.
 His passion for people and writing has encouraged him to pursue this career full-time.
-Writing on behalf of a company which specialises in assisted living machines, he enjoys writing about issues related to travel and lifestyle.
-Twitter link.
+Writing on behalf of a company which specialises in assisted living machines (linked removed as no longer active), he enjoys writing about issues related to travel and lifestyle.